Using AI in Transana

 You can explore the full list of models available with Ollama with their parameter options through the “Models” section of the Ollama website.

-Testing Ollama Models
+Testing AI Models

 For testing the analysis of text (including transcripts), I used a transcript of the movie “12 Angry Men” as my initial testing data because it was long enough (90 minutes) and complex enough (12 major speakers) to represent a potential challenge to AI, and because it is non-confidential data that others can obtain if they want to explore, replicate, or extend my test results.

-While this does not represent typical qualitative research data, the narrative of the movie provides information that can be analyzed qualitatively that leads to clear conclusions, making between-model comparisons of AI results easier than if actual qualitative data had been used.
+While this does not represent typical qualitative research data, the narrative of the movie provides information that can be analyzed qualitatively and leads to clear conclusions, making between-model comparisons of AI results easier than if actual qualitative data had been used.

 This is a transcript of a jury deliberation.
 Describe each juror in a separate paragraph, including juror number, name if known, occupation, and personality.